marbienjimeno/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Step 1: Create a Resource Group.
 Then, create a Windows 10 Virtual Machine (VM) and a Linux Ubuntu VM using the previously created Resource Group.
 We will observe the Virtual Network within the Network Watcher.
 - Step 2: Use Remote Desktop to connect to the Windows 10 VM and install Wireshark on the VM.
 Perform ping commands and observe ICMP traffic using Wireshark.
+Configure the Ubuntu VM's Network Security Group to disable incoming ICMP traffic and observe the results in Wireshark.
 - Step 3: From the Windows 10 VM, use the ssh command to connect into the Ubuntu VM.
 Perform different commands on the ssh linux connection and observe the SSH traffic on Wireshark.
 - Step 4: Perform the nslookup command to get the IP addresses of google.com and disney.com from a DNS server.
 Observe the dns traffic in Wireshark.
 - Step 5: Filter for RDP traffic only.
 Observe and evaluate the RDP traffic in Wireshark.